The latest RISC OS Awards poll, covering 2017, came to a close a on Saturday, 26th May – and the results are now known.

 Best overall contributor

-- And first place, with 47%, goes to Jeffrey Lee.
+- And in first place, with 53% of the vote, is Jeffrey Lee.

 Broken cog of the year